DUOUNO/ArangoDB-view/README.md

 ##### edit filter/sort rule
 To edit a rule just type the new rule into the rule input field.
 The rule is automatically save and applied when you click outside.

+##### create new rule from existing rule
+First change the rule name, then edit the rule.
+The new rule is saved automatically.